rich-iannone/DiagrammeR/tests/testthat/_snaps/traversals.md

     Condition
       Error in `trav_in_node()`:
       !
 The graph contains no selection of edges.
-      * any traversal requires an active selection
+      * Any traversal requires an active selection.
-      * this type of traversal requires a selection of edges Code trav_out_node(graph)
+      * This type of traversal requires a selection of edges.
+    Code
+      trav_out_node(graph)
     Condition
       Error in `trav_out_node()`:
       !
 The graph contains no selection of edges.
-      * any traversal requires an active selection
+      * Any traversal requires an active selection.
-      * this type of traversal requires a selection of edges Code trav_in_edge(graph)
+      * This type of traversal requires a selection of edges.
+    Code
+      trav_in_edge(graph)
     Condition
       Error in `trav_in_edge()`:
       !
 There is no selection of nodes available.
-      * any traversal requires an active selection
+      * Any traversal requires an active selection.
-      * this type of traversal requires a selection of nodes Code trav_out_edge(graph)
+      * This type of traversal requires a selection of nodes.
+    Code
+      trav_out_edge(graph)
     Condition
       Error in `trav_out_edge()`:
       !
 There is no selection of nodes available.
-      * any traversal requires an active selection
+      * Any traversal requires an active selection.
-      * this type of traversal requires a selection of nodes
+      * This type of traversal requires a selection of nodes.